confluentinc/examples/ccloud/docs/index.rst

 Stop Example
 ============

 #.
 Stop the example, destroy all resources in |ccloud| and local components.
+As an argument to the script, pass in the path to the local configuration file and substitute ``<SERVICE ACCOUNT ID>`` to match what was auto-generated when you started the demo.

    .. sourcecode:: bash

       # For Docker Compose
-      ./stop-docker.sh
+      ./stop-docker.sh stack-configs/java-service-account-<SERVICE ACCOUNT ID>.config

    .. sourcecode:: bash

       # For Confluent Platform local install using Confluent CLI
-      ./stop.sh
+      ./stop.sh stack-configs/java-service-account-<SERVICE ACCOUNT ID>.config

 #.
 Always verify that resources in |ccloud| have been destroyed.